Sally Thorner: Career

-Move to WJZ

 In 1992 WJZ approached Thorner to lead their new 5 p.m. broadcast.
 At the time, she had been working nights at WMAR, so she took the job for both a pay raise and better hours (as she had become a new mother the year before).
 Thorner was not, however, able to immediately begin work at WJZ because of a non-compete clause in her previous contract.
 So, in December 1992, WJZ agreed to pay Thorner a full salary throughout all of 1993 although she would not log one hour on-air.

 This move proved front-page fodder for the local newspapers as the advance payment represented WJZ management's confidence in Thorner's ability to win ratings.
 In fact, in a noted departure from Baltimore's traditional schema of co-anchors, Thorner was clearly delineated as the marquee player.

 On the eve of her return to broadcast news in January 1994, the Sun wrote:

 "Tomorrow is opening night for one of the most important productions in the history of Baltimore television -- WJZ's new 5 o'clock news with Sally Thorner.
 For the record, WJZ calls it "Eyewitness News at Five" and has an impressive-looking press kit that stresses its "four-member news team -- Sally Thorner as news anchor joined by John Buren, Bob Turk and Sandra Pinckney."
 But Thorner's the franchise.
 She's the free agent for whom WJZ general manager Marcellus Alexander took out the checkbook and paid $250,000 in November 1992."